James Russell (inventor)

-James T. Russell (born 1931 in Bremerton, Washington) is an American inventor.
+James Torrance Russell (born 23 February 1931) is an American physicist and the inventor of compact disc technology.
 He earned a BA in physics from Reed College in Portland in 1953.
-He joined General Electric's nearby labs in Richland, Washington, where he initiated many types of experimental instrumentation.
+He joined General Electric's nearby labs in Richland, Washington, where he devised experimental instrumentation.
 He designed and built the first electron beam welder.

 In 1965, Russell joined the Pacific Northwest National Laboratory of Battelle Memorial Institute in Richland.
-There, in 1965, Russell invented the overall concept of optical digital recording and playback.
-The earliest patents by Russell, US 3,501,586, and 3,795,902 were filed in 1966, and 1969. respectively.
-He built prototypes, and the first was operating in 1973.
-In 1973, 1974, 1975 his first invention viewed by about 100 companies, including Philips and Sony engineers, and more than 1500 descriptive brochures were sent out to various interested parties.
-The concept was picked up by many technical and media magazines beginning in 1972.
+There, in 1965, Russell invented optical digital recording and playback.
+He built prototypes, with the first was operating in 1973.
+During 1973, 1974, and 1975 his invention was viewed by about 100 companies, including Philips and Sony, and more than 1500 descriptive brochures were distributed.
+The concept was described by many technical and media magazines beginning in 1972..